 - Excessive yawning

 No matter how you feel, it's a good idea to keep a diary of your symptoms.
-Take it with you when you see your doctor so you can give him an accurate update on what's been going on.
-It will help him make the right diagnosis and put you on the road to relief.
+Take it with you when you see your doctor so you can give them an accurate update on what's been going on.
+It will help them make the right diagnosis and put you on the road to relief.